-A meeting on the Isolation of Quiet Areas from the Building Structure was originally scheduled for late July.
-As Mr. Lama's departure from the U.S.A. was delayed at the last minute the meeting was postponed and the members of the Division were advised of this by telegram
+A meeting on the isolation of Quiet Areas from the Building Structure was originally scheduled for late July.
+As Mr. Lama's departure from the U.S.A. was delayed at the last minute the meeting was postponed and the members of the Division were advised of this by telegram.

-The rescheduled meeting was held on 7th August and all the seating in the Conference Room at the S.P.C.C. was occupied when Mr. Pat Lama began to speak.
-He is the Vice-President of Mason Industries which manufactures vibration control products which are available in Australia from Aq-vib (Sustaining Member of the Society).
-Pat Lama supplemented his talk on basic principles of vibration isolation with some case histories of effective vibration isolation
+The reacheduled meeting was held on 7th August and all the sealing in the Conference Room at the S.P.C.C. to sceak.
+He is the Vice-President of Mason industries which manufactures bitration control products which are vibration control products which are bitration control products which are bitration and the society.
+Pat taining Member of the Society.
+Pat tams supplemented his talk on basic principles of wheration isolation with ion isolations of effective whore tion isolation.